leopedroso1/RoboLaw/README.md

 2. Open the command prompt and use the package manager [pip](https://pip.pypa.io/en/stable/) to install selenium and pyautogui.
 Next versions will run this automatically.
 3. With the Anaconda Navigator start Spyder IDE.

+## Next Features:

+1. Retry component.
+If something fails or is not doing correctly.
+Stop and retry.
+2. Verification Step: Check the existence of processes that must be closed before start.
+3. User Interface
+4. Pip Install external components automatically at first execution
+5. Add new types of cases to be processed
+6. Optmize NLP
+7. Add feature extraction for customers addresses collector.